vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 __Troubleshooting__:

 ExternalDNS automatically manages host records for Ingress resources in the cluster.
-When a Ingress resource is created it could take a few minutes for it to be seen by ExternalDNS.
+When a Ingress resource is created, it could take a few minutes for it to be seen by ExternalDNS.

 If the records are not updated a few minutes after the Ingress resource is created, use the following command to inspect the container logs of the `external-dns` Pod to discover any error conditions that may have been encountered.